kuldeepaher01/Saarthi-Health-Monitoring/Readme.md

 ## Introduction

-**SARTHI Health Monitor** is an innovative web application designed to help users monitor their health in real-time.
+**SARTHI Health Monitor** is an innovative Hardware designed to help users monitor their health in real-time.
 It integrates hardware and software to provide a seamless health-monitoring experience.

 The hardware component consists of an ESP32 microcontroller equipped with sensors like: